 In 1936 the Tilbury urban district was included in Thurrock.

 Numerous requests have been received to use information and photos from this site.
 Thankyou to those who respect the copyright.
 Please keep an eye on the Site Updates, as the information you've copied may change.
 Please also include a link back to this site, which will help others find the site and will also help you find the information again to check for updates.
-Many errors have been corrected recently and no doubt there are many still to be found.
+Many changes have been carried out recently and no doubt there are many still to be found.

 Other Tilbury Sites

 - Tilberia Links